 Game of Thrones, Belfast, Northern Ireland

 That time of the year is upon us again.
 Winter may still coming but at least we’re getting closer with the latest season of Game of Thrones appearing on our screens.

 The main studio here is used for most of the indoor scenes that appear in the show and, because so much of the production is based here, a lot of the external scenes are filmed in the countryside around it.

 If you want the warmer and more exotic sets, you’ll need to visit countries like Morocco, Croatia or Spain.
 They are a stark contrast to what I’ve discovered here (see what I did there?).

-The Game of Thrones actor who plays Jon Snow, Kit Harrington, has been based here for five years and says the city is only worth visiting for two or three days.
+The Game of Thrones actor who plays Jon Snow, Kit Harrington, was based here for years and says the city is only worth visiting for two or three days.

 In an interview on a US chat show, he put it this way:

 “They have a wonderful tourist board – they celebrate three things.
 Having the most bombed hotel in Europe, which is great.”
 (Incidentally, he’s referring to Hotel Europa, which is where I stayed – and it’s actually very nice and safe these days.)